adangert/JoustMania/README.md

  * Traps are passed by holding the trigger-button half way, too much or too little and you'll give yourself away
  * Traps can also be countered by pressing any of the four front buttons.
  * Players have two lives, the last player remaining wins!

+  ### Convention/Random mode

+ * This mode allows for multiple game types to be randomly rotated with instructions played before each game
+ * Convention mode defaults to only Joust Free-for-All in rotation, more game modes can be added as an Admin or via the web interface (see above)
+ * Modes with an insufficient number of players will be ignored, if none are available Joust Free-for-All is selected